-How to Make Almond Milk at Home: Quick and Easy Recipe
+How to Make Almond Milk or Cashew Milk at Home

-Making almond milk and other nut milks at home is easy and inexpensive.
-Here’s how to give it a try.
+Making almond milk and other nut milks and plant-based milks at home is easy and inexpensive.
+It gives you complete control over the ingredients, flavors, and textures, too.
+Here's how to give it a try.

 The first time I made cashew milk in my Vitamix, I felt positively omnipotent.
 One minute I stood in front of a cup of raw cashews and three cups of water.
 The next minute, I had four cups of the whitest, creamiest milk I'd ever seen.
 Who was I?
 A cow?
 A goddess?
 A pair of boobs?